-CLASS DISCUSSION PROBLEMS: We will go over the class discussion exercises listed in the Schedule and Grade Calculation spreadsheet posted in Blackboard.
+CLASS DISCUSSION PROBLEMS: We will go over the class discussion exercises listed in the Class Schedule posted in Blackboard.
 These exercises will contribute to building your knowledge and skill set so you will be successful on the homework, quizzes, exams, and, most importantly, life.